 Running in Docker¶

-Canton is published to the digitalasset/canton-community dockerhub repository.
+The Canton Community edition is published to the digitalasset/canton-community dockerhub repository.
 You can pull the Docker image using

 The canton executable is the default image entry point so all examples using

 For example, to run our example simple topology: